Skip to main content

 49 CFR §392.50: FUELING PRECAUTIONS

-When fueling, drivers must turn off the engine and must not smoke.
+When fueling, drivers must turn off the engine and not smoke.
 They are forbidden from carrying extra fuel in gas cans.
 Buses can’t put fuel in their vehicle in a closed building or with passengers aboard.

 49 CFR §392.60-§392.71: PROHIITED PRACTICES